mahmoodsheikh36/mahmoodsheikh36.github.io/content/blog/20230813T012934--working-with-graphs-in-common-lisp__lispcode.md

 ```

-## [adjacency list](20230314T193059--adjacency-list__math.org) implementation {#adjacency-list--20230314t193059-adjacency-list-math-dot-org--implementation}
+## adjacency list implementation {#adjacency-list--dot-dot-20230314t193059-adjacency-list-math-dot-md--implementation}

-an adjancy list is list of [linked list](20240201T173115--linked-list__.org)s, where each linked list stores a vertex and its outgoing edges, this makes representing directed graphs simple, so i decided to rewrite my code and to this approach <br/>
+an adjancy list is list of linked lists, where each linked list stores a vertex and its outgoing edges, this makes representing directed graphs simple, so i decided to rewrite my code and to this approach <br/>
 a vertex stores a list of edges, an "edge" stores the destination vertex and the weight (if the graph is directed we can tell which direction an edge because its source and destination vertex are determined already in the structure, so its direction must be from the source to the destination), here, an edge need not store its source vertex because the source vertex links to it already, if a function expects to receive a list of edges, not an adjacency list, then perhaps a list could be used in the form `'(source dest weight)`. <br/>
 whether a graph is directed or not is not implemented (currently) in code logic, it depends on the programmers intentions with the graph, this code only provides the necessary abstraction, perhaps a type `graph` can be implemented to store a boolean of whether the graph is directed or not, or each edge would store a boolean to denote whether its actually directed from the source to the destination or not <br/>
 implementation of basic functions: <br/>